 He was educated at Northowram Primary School, Halifax and Netherlee Primary in Glasgow before moving on to Williamswood High School in Clarkston, Glasgow and Merchiston Castle, where his specialist subjects were business studies, mathematics and physical education.

 Zach’s father, Gary, won 22 caps for New Zealand at rugby league, captained Leeds Rhinos, was player-coach at Halifax and head coach at Castleford Tigers.
 After switching to union, he coached Glasgow Warriors, Scotland U16 and was head coach at Yorkshire Carnegie until February 2015.
-As for Zach, he is half New Zealand and one eighth Maori and his nickname is BNOC, which stands for Big Name on Campus.
+As for Zach, he is half New Zealander and one-eighth Maori.

 40 points – 8T

 2016 S(R), It, W(R), F(R) World Championship – It(R), S(R), A 2017: F, W, It, S, I World Championship – Sam, W, A, SA, NZ

 15 points – 3T

 2015 S, W(R) Europe: P, F, It; SA Tour: SA ‘A’, SA